XWangLabTHU/cfDNApipe/README.md

 For the following analysis like FFT and correlation with gene expression, these analysis is highly user specific and can be easily performed from the results of cfDNApipe.

 ## Section 8: Inferring Tissue-Of-Origin based on deconvolution
 Inferring tissue-of-origin from cfDNA data is of great potential for further clinical applications.
-For example, as the [previous study](https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-018-1157-9) mentioned, cancerous cells release more DNA into plasma.
+For example, as [Fiala, *et al.*](https://bmcmedicine.biomedcentral.com/articles/10.1186/s12916-018-1157-9) mentioned, cancerous cells release more DNA into plasma.
 Therefore, inferring tissue-of-origin can be used for early cancer detection.
 In cfDNApipe, tissue-of-origin analysis can be achieved through [OCF analysis](https://cfdnapipe-doc.readthedocs.io/en/latest/computeOCF.html) or [deconvolution](https://cfdnapipe-doc.readthedocs.io/en/latest/deconvolution.html).

 [Sun, *et al.*](https://www.pnas.org/content/112/40/E5503) proposed a deconvolution strategy for inferring tissue proportion from WGBS data.
-[The paper from Moss, *et al.*](https://www.nature.com/articles/s41467-018-07466-6) also exhibits the feasibility of this.
-We collected [WGBS data](https://ega-archive.org/studies/EGAS00001001219) of plasma cfDNA from 32 healthy people and 24 HCC patients (A and B stage) applied a novel deconvolution algorithm on this dataset to infer the fraction of liver-derived cfDNA in each sample by using an external methylation reference from a [former study](https://www.pnas.org/content/112/40/E5503).
+[Moss, *et al.*](https://www.nature.com/articles/s41467-018-07466-6) also exhibits the feasibility of this.
+We collected [WGBS data](https://ega-archive.org/studies/EGAS00001001219) of plasma cfDNA from 32 healthy people and 24 HCC patients (A and B stage) applied a novel deconvolution algorithm on this dataset to infer the fraction of liver-derived cfDNA in each sample by using an external methylation reference from [Sun, *et al.*](https://www.pnas.org/content/112/40/E5503).

 The basic analysis can be achieved by using the pre-set pipeline.
 Here, we start with the extracted methylation files.

-First, set global parameters and compute methylation level for regions from [previous study](https://www.pnas.org/content/112/40/E5503).
+First, set global parameters and compute methylation level for regions from [Sun, *et al.*](https://www.pnas.org/content/112/40/E5503).
 The deconvolution can be complished using only one command in python.

 ```Python
 import glob